stfnwong/loxbyte/README.md

 `make all`

 Which builds the intepreter binary and places it in the root directory.
+If you are using `clangd` or some other LSP that needs a `compile_commands.json` then also install `bear`

+`pacman -Sy bear`  (or whatever the install command is for your package manager)

+And then

+`bear -- make all`

 ## Grammar
 Its the same grammar as before (since its the same language).
 These are the productions